[ Mar.2017 ] After leaving our luggage in our hotel in Murano, the island famous for its glassware, we went out to Burano island.

 Burano is also famous for its lace.

-The women on this island started making lace in the 16th century and through the Venetian trading, this island sprang into fame.
+The women on this island started making lace in the 16th century and through Venetian trading, this island sprang to fame.

 Apparently the reason why they started making lace is something to do with Leonardo Da Vinci.

 Actually we learned in Lefkara in Cyprus two years ago that Da Vinci visited Lefkara in 1481 when Cyprus was controlled by Republic of Venice and bought a piece of lace made in this village.

 This made the Lefkara lace famous and the lace became in demand, so they started making lace in the home country, too.

 In the 18th century the industry died out, but revived after establishing a lace making school in 1872.